VladMinzatu/go-performance/README.md

 defer profile.Start(profile.TraceProfile, profile.Path(".")).Stop()
 ```

 It comes with its own UI to view thread and goroutine timelines.
-Can also be exported to Prometheus as metrics accessible through the metrics endpoint.
+Can also be exported to Prometheus as metrics accessible through the metrics endpoint (e.g. https://github.com/MadhavJivrajani/gse).

 `go tool trace trace.out`